 Mother Russia Makes You Strong: Implied with the mention that she's part-Cossack and that she found a -20 centigrade winter "a bit warm."
 When met with the titular silver spoon, she comes to the "obvious" conclusion that it must be a warning about the dangers of assassination and poisoning.

 Nice Girl: Yugo's impression of her when they first talked on the phone, and to Misako as well.

-Older than They Look: She looks about twenty, thirty at the most, but she makes comments about the economy during the fall of the Soviet Union, her tone implying she witnessed it personally.
+Older than They Look: She looks about twenty, thirty at the most, but she makes comments about the economy during the fall of the Soviet Union, her tone implying she witnessed it personally at an age old enough to understand it.